cschneid/ohm/QUICKSTART.markdown

 Installing Redis
 -----------------

 The package manager for your environment probably has a package for Redis.
-Be sure it installs at least version 1.3.10.
-Ohm is compatible with Redis 2 as well.
+Redis 2+ is strongly preferred, but Ohm works with any version from 1.3.10 and beyond.

     port install redis
     brew install redis